Centre-automatique-et-systemes/learn_observe_KKL/README.md

 ### To run the code:
 - create a directory (further named dir), `cd dir`
-- unpack Data.zip in dir/Data
 - clone the repo in dir/repo
+- unzip Data.zip in dir/Data
-- create a virtual environment for this directory (with pip: `python3 -m venv venv`), source it (`source venv/bin/activate`)
+- create a virtual environment in dir (with pip: `python3 -m venv venv`), source it (`source venv/bin/activate`)
-- install interpolation repo: `git clone https://github.com/aliutkus/torchinterp1d` into dir, `cd torchinterp1d`, `pip install -e .`
-- go to the repo, then run `pip install -e .` to install the package
+- go to dir/repo, then run `pip install -e .` to install the package
+- install interpolation repo: in dir, `git clone https://github.com/aliutkus/torchinterp1d`, `cd torchinterp1d`, `pip install -e .`

 ### Content
 The directory `learn_KKL` contains the main files: `system.py` contains the